sarisabban/SinfNet/README.md

 *./dataset/Check*

+Your images should be in *./dataset/Images* ofcourse.
 It is best to stick to this structure with these names exactly, otherwise you will have to change these path names within each relevant script.
 So just stick to these to keep it simple.

 4. Open the GUI annotation tool using the following command: